What is mindfulness?

 For more information considering the previous Mindfulness Symposium, visit our post here.

-Mindfulness Drop-ins on campus:
+Mindfulness Drop-ins offered Spring 2017 on the Pullman campus:

 - Wednesdays at noon-ish (12:15) in Johnson Tower 507